GoCarrot/carrot-blog/source/_posts/2014-04-28-what-would-ya-say-dot-dot-dot-ya-do-here.markdown

 cover: /images/office-space-bobs.png
 published: true
 ---

+I wrote previously about [build vs buy](/blog/2014/04/24/build-vs-buy/) and laid out the arguments for not building your own solutions.
-Getting users is hard, keeping users is hard... basically, making apps is hard.
-Everyone has heard that you need to integrate social in order to survive... but getting social set up to give you real returns is hard.

-We set out to make it easy.
-So how do we do it?
+Everyone has heard that you need to integrate social in order to survive.
+But, getting social set up to give you real returns is hard.
+We set out to make that easy.

+So, when you choose Teak, what are you are buying?
+Aka: "What would ya say.. ya do here?"

 ### All forms of Facebook sharing and virals
 Carrot makes it trivial to take advantage of all of the forms of sharing and virals on Facebook:

 * Passively shared Open Graph stories
 * Explicitly shared Open Graph stories
-* Wall posts
+* Feed posts
 * Requests
 * Notifications